Tommy-Sun/nifty/README.md

 Once NiFTy is open in the browser, there are a few ways to interact.

 ### Create a New NFT
-Note: You must have Metamask and usable ETH on the Rinkbey Test Network to do this.
-Learn how to [obtain ETH from a Rinkbey Faucet]()
+Note: You must have Metamask and usable ETH on the Rinkeby Test Network to do this.
+Learn how to [obtain ETH from a Rinkeby Faucet](https://faucet.rinkeby.io/).
 1. Click Create New NFT or the "+" on the top right of the page.
 2. Upload your photographic file (as a jpeg, png, etc.)
 3. Fill in the required information - title, artist name, description, etc.